aken0/BeyondFairnessLiterature/julian.md

 ## General (Introduction?)

+Machine Learning (ML) in health care and medicine has grown to be one of the most discussed, but also most promising applications of the ever-growing technology of ML.
+In recent years, more and more research has shown ML to be an effective way of supporting health care practitioners in a great diversity of ways [^1] [^3].
+However, there is also growing concern about the implications the deployment of ML has for the future of health care and medicine.

+While there are ongoing public discussions about ML replacing humans as workers in many different ways [citation needed], many scholars have made clear that ML and AI tools will not replace clinicians in the near future but rather be integrated as support systems, for example as clinical decision support systems (CDSS) [^a1].

-Clinical decision support systems (CDSS) have been used since the 1980s with growing success [^7].
+CDSS have been used since the 1980s with growing success [^7].
 Only in recent years, the involvement of Machine Learning in those systems has led to a new regulatory situation.
 Still, their deployment and success can tell us a lot about the way to go with ML tools.
 For example, although closed loop systems, i.e., systems were every step of the process from diganosis to drug intake is computerized and monitored, do already exist they are not commonly used, partly due to costs but certainly also due to the involved surveillance environment for patients [^7].

-As many scholars make clear, ML and AI tools will not replace clinicians in the near future but rather be integrated as support systems, for example as CDSS [^a1].

 ## Arthur